The VRC Method

 The VRC System Kit, with its inherent support for batch processing up to 20 LPs at a time, is the ideal choice for restoring larger collections whilst VRC Mini is perfectly suited to more modest collections.

-Whether your collection has been in storage for years or consists of only brand new records, the VRC method offers the perfect treatment to ensure fidelity and longer life for both records and stylus..
+Whether your collection has been in storage for years and is only now about to see the light of day, has been in constant use, consists of only brand new records or is a composite of all ages, the VRC method with the appropriate ESP blend offers the perfect treatment to ensure fidelity and longer life for both records and stylus.

 The VRC Method requires no electricity, premixing or changing of bathing solutions.
 There are no brushes or pads to replace as there is no harsh scrubbing as is common with cleaning machines.
 Each record treatment is discrete guaranteeing a perfect, identical result each time.
 Workspace required for the VRC Method, two square feet, is equivalent to a standard coffee table.

-The VRC System Kit comprises the VRC Platter, VRC Stack Rack (caters for up to 20 records, both 7” and 12”), VRC Easy Spread n’ Peel (choose the mix of ESP types for your requirement), a measuring cup and application brush, adhesive tape, VRC mini stickers to identify treated albums and the VRC Stylus Tip Cleaner, all in one convenient box.
+The VRC System Kit comprises the VRC Platter, VRC Stack Rack (caters for up to 20 records, either 7” and 12”), VRC Easy Spread n’ Peel (choose the ESP type for your requirement), a measuring cup and application brush, adhesive tape for dried film removal, VRC mini stickers to identify treated albums and the VRC Stylus Tip Cleaner, all in one convenient box.

-The VRC Mini System Kit comprises VRC Stack Rack (caters for up to 6 records, both 7” and 12”), VRC Easy Spread n’ Peel (210ml of your chosen ESP type), a measuring cup and application brush, adhesive tape and VRC mini stickers to identify treated albums, also in a convenient box.
+The VRC Mini Kit comprises ESP Record Support Pucks, VRC Stack Rack (caters for up to 6 records, both 7” and 12”), VRC Easy Spread n’ Peel (210ml of your chosen ESP type), a measuring cup and application brush, adhesive tape for dried film removal and VRC mini stickers to identify treated albums in a convenient box.

 The VRC Platter